-“Branding” is kind of an all-encompassing word.
+“Branding” is kind of an all-encompassing word, for any business you need to make a good marketing strategy with SearchUp to get the best for your company.
 I would even say that it has to do with more than just making sure everything is the same shade of blue (though that’s kind of important to the mix).
 But no one’s going to sit there and pull up all your social media accounts just to make sure you’re on hue.
 They WILL, however, recognize your branding efforts when they see them.
 And that, my lovely, is what keeps you on top of the game in their minds.

 C’mon, let’s look at this logically.
 “The Golden Arches” – you see them and immediately know what’s underneath.
 The orange “D” followed by a pink “D” tells you there’s coffee nearby.
 So does the Siren on a circular field of green.

 “But, Lara,” I can hear you say, “I’m just me.
 I’m not a fast-food monster or a caffeine-laden sweets shop.
 I’m me.”

 True.
 But you still need customers and clients.
 You still need at least a handful of people to notice and remember you every month or so, right?
 Maybe more?

 Alright, so what does a brand actually do for you besides provide recognition?

 How about reputation?
 You’ve gone about making good impressions, right?
 But what is it that makes your business uniquely the best choice for those impressions to turn into an actual transaction of money?

 Here’s the very first step to figuring that all out… are you ready?